Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

-\begin{rem} Also the formula of Theorem \ref{abstrEM3i} holds with the same operators $p_{\sig_E}(\partial_i)$ (which are fixed by formula \eqref{main-toddi}), but applied to different full-dimensional simple lattice polytopes $P$ corresponding to different choices of ample divisors $D=D_P$ on the toric variety $X_\Sig$ (e.g., for dilatations of a given polytope). \end{rem}
+\begin{rem} On the left hand side the (restriction of the) polynomial function $p_{E}(\partial_i) f(m)$ on $M_\bR$ is integrated over $E$.
+Formula \eqref{cs2137i} of Theorem \ref{abstrEM3i} holds with the same operators $p_{\sig_E}(\partial_i)$ (which are fixed by formula \eqref{main-toddi}), but applied to different full-dimensional simple lattice polytopes $P$ corresponding to different choices of ample divisors $D=D_P$ on the toric variety $X_\Sig$ (e.g., for dilations of a given polytope). \end{rem}

-In the classical case $\cF:=\cO_X$, this is exactly Cappell-Shaneson's recipe for the definition of the differential operators $p_{\sig_E}(\partial_i)$, described here geometrically in terms of the equivariant Todd class $\td_*^\bT(X):=\td_*^\bT([\cO_X])\in \widehat{H}^*_\bT(X;\bb{Q})$ (see \cite{CS2}[Thm.2] or \cite[Sect.6.2]{S}).
-In this case, \eqref{cs2137i} reduces to (see Remark \ref{r716} for more details):
+In the classical case $\cF:=\cO_X$, this is exactly Cappell-Shaneson's recipe for the definition of the differential operators $p_{E}(\partial_i)$, described here geometrically in terms of the equivariant Todd class $\td_*^\bT(X):=\td_*^\bT([\cO_X])\in \widehat{H}^*_\bT(X;\bb{Q})$ (see \cite{CS2}[Thm.2] or \cite[Sect.6.2]{S}).
+In this case, \eqref{cs2137i} reduces to the Cappell-Shaneson formula \eqref{EM-CSi} (see Remark \ref{r716} for more details).